dminischetti/insightlab/ENHANCEMENTS.md

 - `js/shareableInsights.js` - Image export feature

 **Modified Files:**
-- `index.html` - Added new UI elements and sections
+- `index.html` - Added new UI elements and sections; reorganized hero layout
-- `css/style.css` - Styling for all new features
+- `css/style.css` - Styling for all new features and responsive hero refresh
 - `js/main.js` - Integration and initialization

 ## For Recruiters